Saiaug/MathCalculator/README.md

 AddTransient() - This method creates a Transient service.
 A new instance of a Transient service is created each time it is requested.

 AddScoped() - This method creates a Scoped service.
 A new instance of a Scoped service is created once per request within the scope.
 For example, in a web application it creates 1 instance per each http request but uses the same instance in the other calls within that same web request.
+Use scoped if service is used for inter service communication for the same request. (e.g. in case of parallel processing for coordination/progress/state etc.)
+Use transient otherwise.